tmkn/npmsmell/src/content/dependencies/for-in.md

 This dependency reimplements the `for...in` statement which is used to iterate over objects.

-In fact, it even uses the `for...in` statement for its re-implemention, this is the whole [source code](https://github.com/jonschlinkert/for-in/blob/master/index.js):
+In fact, it even uses the `for...in` statement for its re-implementation.
+This is the whole [source code](https://github.com/jonschlinkert/for-in/blob/master/index.js):

 ```js
 /*!